Koç University, cluke(at)bu(dot)edu

 Christina is an anthropological archaeologist who specializes in cultural heritage, ethnography and comparative field archaeology.
 She is especially interested in landscape studies as they relate to past and present land-use.
 She has two primary geographic areas of interest, Central America and the eastern Mediterranean, especially the Balkans and western Anatolia.
 Her current writing projects (articles) focus on Bronze and Iron Age datasets from the Central Lydia Archaeological Survey (CLAS) as well as a working book manuscript on cultural policy and development in Turkey, 17th c. to present.
-Her work is funded by the National Endowment of the Humanities (NEH) and the National Science Foundation (NSF).
-She teaches topic-based research seminars on her current areas of study in the Writing Program at Boston University, including the wrX and Arts Now initiatives.
+Her work is funded by the National Endowment for the Humanities (NEH) and the National Science Foundation (NSF).

 Chris is a specialist in the archaeology of western Anatolia (Turkey) and specifically that of the Bronze and Iron Age civilizations of the area best known as ancient Lydia.
 Between 2005 and 2014, Roosevelt co-directed the Central Lydia Archaeological Survey (CLAS) with Luke, a project that investigates long-term patterns of cultural activity, past environmental conditions, and the dynamics between the two.
 The newest Gygaia Projects initiative is the Kaymakçı Archaeological Project (KAP), begun in 2014.
 KAP goals include increasing understanding of the emergence and maintenance of an indigenous kingdom situated between the better known spheres of the Hittites and Mycenaeans (in central Anatolia and the Aegean, respectively), through the excavation of a recently discovered and previously unexcavated regional capital of the Middle and Late Bronze Ages.